Hungary–Ukraine relations: Russian invasion of Ukraine

+In 2023, apparent classified U.S. intelligence documents released in the 2022–2023 Pentagon document leaks included a note of a conversation between the President of Ukraine and Deputy Prime Minister Yulia Svyrydenko in which Volodymyr Zelensky suggested blowing up the Druzhba pipeline to hit Hungarian industry, as Orbán's government was too friendly towards the Kremlin during the Russo-Ukrainian War.

 In June 2023, considerable tensions arose between the two nations from a transfer of eleven Ukrainian POWs from the Russian Federation to Hungary without the involvement of Ukrainian officials.
 Later three of this group were sent back to Ukraine.
-The prisoners reportedly from the Zakarpattia Oblast of Hungarian ethnicity were moved under the auspices of the Russian Orthodox Church at the request of Budapest.
+According by Ukrainian authorities the prisonsers reportedly from Zakarpattia Oblast and of Hungary ethnicity, were allegedly moved under the auspices of the Russian Orthodox Church allegedly request of Budapest, the claims have not been independently confirmed.
 The Hungarian foreign ministry denied that it had knowledge of such a transfer, but Ukrainian government sources claimed otherwise, as the men had no access to open source information during the process.
 Later on 15 July, Hungarian President Katalin Novák accepted an invitation by Kyiv for a visit on 23 August for the Crimean Platform with a prior stop in the Zakarpattia Oblast.

+In July 2024, Zelensky decided to shut down the overland pipeline transfer of petroleum products from Russia to Hungary.
+Orbán and his government protested this event strenuously.

 On May 9, 2025, a pair of alleged Hungarian spies were caught in Zakarpattia Oblast and arrested on the initiative of the Security Service of Ukraine.

+On 5 March 2026, Russia released two ethnic Hungarian prisoners of war (dual citizens of Hungary and Ukraine) directly to Budapest, a move condemned by Kyiv as a "provocation".
+Hungary's foreign minister stated that the two prisoners of war had previously asked help from Hungary.
+The transfer drew attention to longstanding tensions between the Hungarian government and Ukraine over the rights of the Transcarpathian Hungarian minority, including disputes over language rights and Hungarian accusations that Kyiv is continuously conscripting ethnic Hungarians into military service.

+On 6 March 2026, The European Commission rebuked Ukrainian President Zelenskyy over threats against Hungarian Prime Minister Viktor Orbán.